tud-zih-energy/FIRESTARTER/README.md

 ![Build Status](https://github.com/tud-zih-energy/FIRESTARTER/actions/workflows/cmake.yml/badge.svg?branch=master)

-Here we try to implement ARM support.
+In this branch, we try to implement ARM support.
 Current status:
-- asmjit does not support SVE yet - sponsors needed
+- asmjit does not support SVE yet - **sponsors needed**.
+Please check this site if you want to support the implementation: https://kobalicek.com/services.html
 - Some NEON workload can be build that acts like the SSE2 workload on x86
+- TODOs: cleanup (lots of cleanup), Add FMA to existing workload

 # FIRESTARTER - A Processor Stress Test Utility